Australian Institute of Health and Welfare (2022) Chronic musculoskeletal conditions, AIHW, Australian Government, accessed 08 October 2022.

 Back pain and problems, 64% had at least one other chronic condition

 The number of comorbidities varies by age and sex.
-For example, the proportion of people with back pain and problems who had at least one other chronic condition increased with age, from 47% (aged 15–44) to 85% (aged 65 and over).
-Among those with back pain and problems, the proportion of people with comorbidities was higher in females than males across all age groups (Figure 3).
+For example, the proportion of people with back problems who had at least one other chronic condition increased with age, from 47% (aged 15–44) to 85% (aged 65 and over).
+Among those with back problems, the proportion of people with comorbidities was higher in females than males across all age groups (Figure 3).

 Among persons with arthritis aged 15–44, 76% of females and 63% of males had at least one other chronic condition.
 For those aged 65 and over, 76% of females and males with arthritis had at least one other chronic condition.